satriadhikara/words-seek/README.md

   > This file contains the guide that tell user how to play the game

-- success.html

-  > This file contains "you succeeded!" because user's answer was right

-- failed.html
+- result.html

-  > This file contains "you failed!" because user's answer was wrong
+  > This file contins the result of the game, output "succeeded" if right and "failed" if wrong

 ## **Contact**